Sajida-Ait-si-mhand/Cpp/README.md

 ---------

- **they're teaching you how to think like a software architect, not just a coder **
+ ** They're teaching you how to think like a software architect, not just a coder **
 Wa_hassan </>